qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk cd`

 This command opens a new shell in your `qmk_firmware` directory.

 Note that if you are already somewhere within `QMK_HOME` (for example, the `keyboards/` folder), nothing will happen.

-To exit out into the parent shell, simply type `exit`.

-Note that if you are already somewhere within `QMK_HOME` (for example, the `keyboards/` folder), nothing will happen.